Enhancing Interpretability and Interactivity in Robot Manipulation: A Neurosymbolic Approach: Experiments

 \subsection{Extending to More Manipulation Tasks}

 In this subsection, we explore how efficiently our model can adapt to more complex manipulation tasks beyond grasping.
 To that end, we implement two extra control primitives, which like \texttt{grasp}, act as terminal nodes in the parsed program, receiving unique indices of objects to manipulate and control the arm based on the grasp poses of the objects with an IK-solver.
-In particular, we implement: a) \texttt{pick\_and\_place}, which receives two object inputs and a relation concept argument that map to what to pick, where to place, and how to place it respectively, and b) \texttt{sort}, which receives a set of objects to sort into a fixed container item (see Fig.~\ref{fig:newtasks}).
+In particular, we implement: a) \texttt{pick\_and\_place}, which receives two object inputs and a relation concept argument that map to what to pick, where to place, and how to place it respectively, and b) \texttt{sort}, which receives a set of objects to sort into a fixed container item (see Fig.~\ref{fig:Fig8}).
 We structure new templates for these tasks and generate $10$ instruction-program pairs for $50$ novel synthetic scenes with the same constraints as the grasping task, for a total of $500$ pairs.
-We fine-tune our language parser in the new instructions (while keeping the rest of the system fixed) and report results in Table~\ref{tab:newtasks}, using the same setup as the previous section for 100 trials per task in simulation.
+We fine-tune our language parser in the new instructions (while keeping the rest of the system fixed) and report results in Table~\ref{tab:Tab6}, using the same setup as the previous section for 100 trials per task in simulation.
 As with grasping, we observe that the reasoning module is robust in query complexity and task success is limited only by perception and grasping modules, in cases of crowded scenes.
+We further integrate policies obtained through behavioral cloning as control primitives and demonstrate more complex, long-horizon manipulation tasks in our supplementary material.